-An actuary is someone who is essentially the eyes, ears, brains, and foreshadower of a business.
+In many ways, an Actuary is the foreshadower of a business’s future.
 It is their job to assess and analyze business data, markets, historical market catastrophes, financial theories, and more in order to steer a business in the right direction for potential growth.
 They are paramount to helping a business avoid pitfalls and continue on a growth trajectory.

 Typical duties and responsibilities

 - Create comprehensive reports that will allow you to find patterns and imperfections in the business model